 Build rules are used in VIL to specify individual production strategies, reusable build steps to be used within production strategies or, as the main entry point into the build process.
 Akin to make [8], VIL-rules may have preconditions, which must be fulfilled in order to enable the rule.
 However, VIL-rules may also explicitly define postconditions, which guard the result of the rule execution.

 VIL rules may have parameters in order to parameterize the specified variability instantiation.
-These parameters must either be bound by the calling rule or, in case of the main entry rule, by the VIL build script itself.
+These parameters must either be bound by the calling rule or, in case of the main entry rule, by the VIL script itself.

-Preconditions may be given in terms of path-patterns, an individual artefact, an artefact collection or rule calls.
-While an arbitrary number of rule calls may be given as precondition, at most one path pattern, artefact or artefact collection may be given as first precondition.
+Preconditions may be given in terms of path-patterns, an individual artifact, an artifact collection or rule calls.
+While an arbitrary number of rule calls may be given as precondition, at most one path pattern, artifact or artifact collection may be given as first precondition.
+If the preconditions of a rule are not fulfilled, the rule is not considered for evaluation, i.e., it also does not fail.